Scorched Earth (video game): Reception

 Computer Gaming World in 1993 called Scorched Earth "the most configurable artillery game I have come across ... the most playable and addictive", with "quite good" SVGA graphics.
 The magazine concluded that the game was "a bargain for its modest" $10 price.

 In 2008, Mark J. P. Wolf said in his book The Video Game Explosion that this is "probably one of the best loved PC shareware games", as a popular early multiplayer "hot seat" game.

 Legacy

-In a 2005 interview, Wendell Hicken said that he talked to several publishers about developing a new official sequel.
-Numerous artillery games that were inspired by Scorched Earth include Atomic Tanks, Charred Dirt, Nasty Armoured Tanks of War, xscorch, and Scorched 3D.
+In a 2005 interview, Wendell Hicken said that he was talking to several publishers about developing an official sequel.
+Numerous artillery games that were inspired by Scorched Earth include Death Tank, Pocket Tanks, Atomic Tanks, Charred Dirt, Nasty Armoured Tanks of War, xscorch, Blast Doors, and Scorched 3D.